 Q: What are the best safety stirrups?

-The best safety stirrups fit your foot correctly, easily release your foot in the event of an unplanned dismount, and aid to your comfort in the saddle.
+The best safety stirrups fit your foot correctly, easily release your foot in the event of an unplanned dismount, and improve your comfort in the saddle.

 We all have our personal preferences, and the most important thing is to choose a safety stirrup that’s right for you, your horse, and your riding goals!